 Crisis responds to new rough sleeping statistics for London

-New figures today from the Combined Homelessness and Information Network (CHAIN) – the most comprehensive data available about the number of rough sleepers in London – reveals that 3217 people rough slept across London from January to March 2019, a 31% increase from the same period last year and a 2% decrease from last quarter.
+New figures today from the Combined Homelessness and Information Network (CHAIN) – the most comprehensive data available about the number of rough sleepers in London – reveals that 3,444 people slept rough across London from July 2020 to September 2020, including 1,901 who were rough sleeping for the first time, a 14% decrease from the same period last year and a 19% decrease from last quarter.
 (1)

 In response, Jon Sparkes, Chief Executive of Crisis said: